 People who are interested in 1950s advertising art are either collectors, crafters or artists, or are simply sentimental.
 Regardless of why people collect them, they make great unique gifts for home or office décor.
 Some of the various art projects in which these are used include scrapbooking and card making.

 You won't find advertising like this anymore.
 These were the days of the Mad Men of advertising.
 These campaigns were done one time only for a short period of time, which makes these old, vintage magazine ads unique, valuable, and collectible to some people.

-The prints range in size from between about 8 x 11 to 11 x 14.
-Vintage ads will fit into standard frames and look beautiful as framed home, office, doctor's office, or business decor.
+Generally, these prints range in sizes between 5 x 7 to 11 x 14.
+Most vintage ads will fit into standard frames and look beautiful as framed home, office, doctor's office, or business decor.

 1950s Advertising Art Prints - Categories and Concepts

 1950s advertising art encompasses many categories.
 Here are some of the categories in which you can find unique, vintage 1950s magazine ad prints.

 - Household Cleaners

 - Travel/Vacation Destinations

 - Arts & Crafts